15532th/avtdl/EXAMPLES.md

 Some streams might have limited visibility.
 In order to download them, a cookies file from an account that has appropriate permissions should be provided to the monitor (with `cookies_file` setting) and to yt-dlp in the command line.
 Note how `working_dir` is different for every user channel, so command line is using absolute path to the cookies files passed to yt-dlp.

-It is possible to make avtdl run different tool for downloading by adjusting `command` parameter as shown by the "twitcasting-alt" entity.
+It is possible to make avtdl run a different tool for downloading by adjusting the `command` parameter, as shown by the "twitcasting-alt" entity.
 See [this](README.md#twitcasting) section for more information on download methods.

 ```yaml
 actors: